 The SBA authorizes CDCs to provide financing to small businesses.
 The CDC will set guidelines for loans made by its partnering third-party lenders, typically banks, community development organizations, and micro-lending institutions.
 The CDC is also responsible for coordinating and structuring the financing package between the parties

 This minimization of risks also allows lenders to consider loaning money to small businesses that lenders may otherwise not take under consideration due to the small businesses’ credit scores, revenues, company sizes, or other factors.

 SBA 504 loan conditions are set within parameters specified by the SBA.
 This means that interest rates and terms have been standardized across all financial institutions.
 This standardization allows borrowers to receive competitive interest rates from all lenders while preventing any fraudulent or interest rate-gauging activities.

 What’s SBA 504 Loan Debenture?

 When a small business applies for a SBA 504 loan through a CDC, the CDC passes the application to SBA for approval.
-Once the application is approved, 50% of the loan is sold to a lender such as a bank, credit union, or private lender.
-This portion of the loan (50% of the total loan) is called the debenture.
-As mentioned above, each debenture is backed up by the SBA for up to 85% of the loan value.
-This security makes debentures low-risk and safe for lenders.
+Once the application is approved, 50% of the loan will be provided through private-sector lender such as a bank, credit union, or private lender.

 Information about Debenture